Revised and updated for 2021.

 Hospitals and healthcare entities need to employ effective and efficient policies and practices, such as Identity and Access Management (IAM) controls, multi-factor authentication and strong encryption to ensure that ePHI is protected against malicious actors seeking to exploit emergencies.

 The HIPAA Security Rule

 The Security Rule sets national standards for protecting the confidentiality, integrity, and availability of electronic protected health information (ePHI).
-The Security Rule instituted three security safeguards – administrative, physical and technical – that must be followed in order to achieve full compliance with HIPAA.
-The safeguards maintain the following goals:
+The Security Rule institutes three security safeguards – administrative, physical and technical – that must be followed to achieve full compliance with HIPAA.
+The objectives of the safeguards are the following:

 - Administrative: to create policies and procedures designed to clearly show how the entity will comply with the act.

 - Physical: to control physical access to areas of data storage and protect against inappropriate access.

 - Technical: to protect PHI when transmitted electronically over communications networks.

 The Security Rule requires covered entities and business associates to maintain reasonable and appropriate administrative, technical, and physical safeguards for protecting ePHI.
 Specifically, covered entities and business associates must: